Honest pros, cons, and verdict on this data & analytics tool

 Low Code

-Auto-capture product analytics platform that retroactively tracks all user interactions without manual instrumentation for instant behavioral insights.
+Auto-capture product analytics platform (now part of Contentsquare) that retroactively tracks all user interactions without manual instrumentation for instant behavioral insights.

 Open-source, all-in-one product analytics platform combining event tracking, session replay, feature flags, A/B testing, surveys, error tracking, and a data warehouse — with self-hosting option for complete data control.